Last Updated on June 5, 2022

 Small yard cutting path Build

 The sturdy and tough build of the robot helps maintain its integrity.
 Even if it bumps into hard obstacles, it will not be a problem since the design is built for minor collisions.
 Furthermore, the blade is very effective in cutting and even mulching the grass to promote better growth.
 Even if it has a single cutter embedded, it is more than enough to deal with your lawn surface.

 The best feature that the Robomow RX20 has is its mobility.
 Thanks to its compact design, it can pass through narrow spaces without damaging the surroundings.
 Not only that, but it also masterfully handles tight angles that cannot be touched by Robomow’s bigger models.

 This feature can also be attributed to the robot’s two-wheel design paired with a back-side glider.

 This gives it superior movement and better versatility compared to most robotic mowers available in the market.
 The wheels of the unit compared to its body is huge, and this helps in preventing it from slipping and causing damage to the lawn.

 Another good thing about the robot’s performance is that it does not need much energy to function.
 It takes up to 5 kWh on average and this will not be a huge burden on your electricity bills.
 The self-docking feature also ensures that you do not overcharge the unit during usage.

-One issue that should not be overlooked with regards to performance is its poor handling of fast-growing grass.
-This can be attributed to the lack of automatic season detecting mode that can greatly help in determining whether the yard needs some extra effort.
+One issue that should not be overlooked with regards to performance is its poor handling of growing grass.
+This can be attributed to the lack of an automatic season detecting mode that can greatly help in determining whether the yard needs some extra effort.